Introduction

 4. Rapidly evolving regulatory landscape: The regulatory landscape, including SOX requirements, is subject to changes and updates.
 Organizations must stay vigilant to adapt quickly to evolving regulations, adding a layer of uncertainty to compliance efforts as they navigate the dynamic regulatory environment.

-5. IT system integration challenges: Achieving SOX compliance often necessitates integration with existing IT systems.
+5. IT system integration challenges: Achieving SOX regulatory compliance often necessitates integration with existing IT systems.
 Organizations may face challenges aligning their current systems with compliance requirements, requiring investments in technology and expertise to ensure a seamless integration process.

 6. Human factor and employee training: Employees play a critical role in maintaining SOX compliance.
 Ensuring that staff understands and adheres to compliance measures requires effective training programs.
 However, providing comprehensive employee training can be resource-intensive.